INSIDE: Roam the Gnome’s Epic & Helpful Guide on How to Save Money for Travel!

 I rarely shop, but when I do, I’ve finally learned it’s much better value to pay a bit extra upfront to buy quality things that last.

-Swimming at our river is my favourite thing to do, and it costs nothing.
+Swimming in our local river is my favourite thing to do, and it costs nothing.

-I’ve also learned to distinguish between needs and wants ( I need watermelon for the kids lunch boxes.
-I want the chocolate block), stick to a budget and carry cash for my splurges.
+I’ve also learned to distinguish between needs and wants, stick to a budget and carry cash for my splurges.